cpbotha/devide.johannes/README.txt

-Before starting, you need at least the following packages (or equivalents) on your system: gcc, g++, cvs, svn, chrpath bzip2-dev | libbz2-dev, ncurses-dev, gtk2-dev | libgtk2.0-dev, libxt-dev, libfreetype-dev, libpng-dev, libzlib-dev (these three for matplotlib) libatlas-dev (*optional* for faster numpy) libgl-dev, lubglu-dev
+Before starting, you need at least the following packages (or equivalents) on your system: gcc, g++, cvs, svn, chrpath bzip2-dev | libbz2-dev, ncurses-dev, libreadline5-dev, gtk2-dev | libgtk2.0-dev, libxt-dev, libfreetype-dev, libpng-dev, libzlib-dev (these three for matplotlib) libatlas-dev (*optional* for faster numpy) libgl-dev, lubglu-dev

-* On Ubuntu / Debian, the following will install all necessary packages: sudo apt-get install cvs subversion chrpath g++ gcc\
+* On Ubuntu / Debian, the following will install all necessary packages: sudo apt-get install cvs subversion chrpath g++ gcc \
-  libsqlite3-dev libncurses-dev libgtk2.0-dev\
+  libsqlite3-dev libncurses-dev libreadline5-dev \
+  libgtk2.0-dev \
-  libxt-dev libfreetype6-dev libpng12-dev libz-dev libbz2-dev\
+  libxt-dev libfreetype6-dev libpng12-dev libz-dev libbz2-dev \
   libgl1-mesa-dev libglu1-mesa-dev

 A. For a NORMAL full build (the default), do the following: